Valrico carjacking and murder suspect tries to hang himself in jail, deputies say

 HILLSBOROUGH COUNTY, Fla.
-(WFLA) – A man accused of killing a man after carjacking his vehicle was hospitalized Tuesday after a reported suicide attempt at the Falkenburg Road Jail.
+(WFLA) – The suspect accused of killing a man after carjacking his SUV in Valrico was hospitalized Tuesday after a reported suicide attempt at the Falkenburg Road Jail.

-The Hillsborough County Sheriff’s Office said James Hanson went into a yard during recreational shower time with a sheet that he had hid under a towel.
+Officials with the Hillsborough County Sheriff’s Office say James Hanson went into a yard during recreational shower time.

+“He had a towel and underneath that towel, he had actually concealed a sheet that he folded up,” Crystal Clark with the sheriff’s office said.

-Deputies said Hanson tied the sheet to a basketball goal in the recreational area.
-Officers found him hanging from the goal and performed life-saving measures, the sheriff’s office said.
+Deputies say Hanson tied that sheet to a basketball goal in the recreational area.
+Officers found him hanging from the goal and performed life-saving measures, the sheriff’s office says.

-Hanson was taken to Tampa General Hospital.
-His current condition is unknown.
+Hanson was taken to Tampa General Hospital where he is in critical condition.

 Hanson was charged with first-degree murder in the Aug.
 6 death of 68-year-old Mathew Korattiyil.